HomeSTM32STM32 ADC SeriesSTM32 ADC Part 3 – Multiple Channels with DMA Normal Mode

 The DMA Continuous Request must also be disabled.
 This is to make sure that the DMA does not request the data continuously from the ADC.
 This mode should be kept disabled while using the DMA in Normal mode.

-The End of Conversion Selection should be set at the end of all the conversions.
-Doing this will make sure that the Conversion complete interrupt in only triggered when all the 4 channels (one complete sequence) have been converted.
+You should set the End of Conversion Selection at the end of all conversions.
+This ensures that the Conversion Complete interrupt triggers only after all four channels (one complete sequence) have been converted.

 In the DMA section, add the DMA request for the ADC1.
 Also make sure that the DMA is configured in the Normal Mode.
 In this mode the DMA will not transfer the data continuously, rather it will transfer once and then stop.
 Set the data width as per the ADC Resolution.
 I have configured the ADC with 12bits resolution, therefore the data width is set to half word (16bits).